mkonicek/antha/antha/component/an/AnthaAcademy/Lesson1_RunningWorkflows/readme_Lesson1_runningworkflows.md

 In this example, the parameters for the process sample which uses the Antha element "Sample" are shown like so:
 ![sample](samplehover.png)
-Here we can see that one output of that process (also called Sample) is wired in as an input into the sampleAll process as the parameter "Solution".
+Here we can see that there are two required inputs for this Process "Solution" and "SampleVolume" and one output of that process (also called "Sample") which is wired in as an input into the sampleAll process as the parameter "Solution".

 The parameters to the parallel process "sampleTotal" are shown below:
 ![sampleTotal](sampleallhover.png)